aws/aws-advanced-jdbc-wrapper/README.md

 ## Documentation
 Technical documentation regarding the functionality of the AWS JDBC Driver will be maintained in this GitHub repository.
 Since the AWS JDBC Driver requires an underlying JDBC driver, please refer to the individual driver's documentation for driver-specific information.

+### Using the AWS JDBC Driver
+To find all the documentation and concrete examples on how to use the AWS JDBC Driver, please refer to the [AWS JDBC Driver Documentation](./docs/Documentation.md) page.

 ## Examples